slab-cmu/slab-cmu.github.io/_pages/bio.md

 nav: false
 ---

-Emma Strubell is an Assistant Professor in the Language Technologies Institute at Carnegie Mellon University and a Research Scientist at Google AI.
-Her research aims to provide fast and robust natural language processing to the diversity of academic and industrial investigators eager to pull insight and decision support from massive text data in many domains.
-Toward this end she works on “Green AI,” at the intersection of natural language understanding, machine learning, and deep learning methods cognizant of modern tensor processing hardware.
-Her research has been recognized with best paper awards at ACL 2015 and EMNLP 2018, and cited in news outlets including the New York Times, Wall Street Journal, and Wired magazine.
+Emma Strubell is an Assistant Professor at the Language Technologies Institute in the School of Computer Science at Carnegie Mellon University, and a part-time Research Scientist at Google AI.
+Previously she was a Visiting Researcher at Facebook AI Research after earning her doctoral degree in 2019 at the University of Massachusetts Amherst.
+Her research lies at the intersection of natural language processing and machine learning, with a focus on green (computationally efficient) AI and providing pragmatic solutions to practitioners who wish to gain insights from natural language text.
+Her work has been recognized with a Madrona AI Impact Award, best paper awards at ACL 2015 and EMNLP 2018, and cited in news outlets including the New York Times and Wall Street Journal.